Hand-Picked Daily GUN DEALS

 The NFA sets out a list of firearms and weapons that must be registered with the ATF to be legally owned, including anything full-auto and suppressors.

-It also requires a $200 tax stamp, along with a waiting period while the ATF performs a thorough background check.
+It also requires a waiting period while the ATF performs a thorough background check.

 Suppressor ATF Stamp